 - The rate of dowry death is highest in UP at 2.2 per lakh people.
 It is twice as much as the national average. (view PDF)

-- UP had most instances reported on miscarriage and acid attack in the country. (view PDF)
+- UP had the most instances reported of miscarriage and acid attacks in the country. (view PDF)